gluster/glusterdocs/Install-Guide/Install.md

 ### Installing Gluster

 For RPM based distributions, if you will be using InfiniBand, add the glusterfs RDMA package to the installations.
-For RPM based systems, yum is used as the install method in order to satisfy external depencies such as compat-readline5
+For RPM based systems, yum/dnf is used as the install method in order to satisfy external depencies such as compat-readline5